astropy/astropy/docs/units/quantity.rst

     quantities when other argument is not a quantity (unless the latter is all zero/infinity/nan)

-except for dimensionless quantities (see `Dimensionless quantities`_).
+Except for dimensionless quantities (see `Dimensionless Quantities`_).

+..
+EXAMPLE END

 Multiplication and Division
 ---------------------------

-Multiplication and division are supported between |quantity| objects with any units, and with numeric types.
-For these operations between objects with equivalent units, the **resulting object has composite units**:
+Multiplication and division are supported between |Quantity| objects with any units, and with numeric types.
+For these operations between objects with equivalent units, the **resulting object has composite units**.

+Examples
+^^^^^^^^

+..
+EXAMPLE START: Multiplication and Division Between Quantity Objects

+To perform these operations on |Quantity| objects:

     >>> 1.1 * u.m * 140.3 * u.cm  # doctest: +FLOAT_CMP
     <Quantity 154.33 cm m>